LiamFallon213/DnD/Plot Pre Campaign Planning.md

 Ideally he's just a commoner, or maybe a noble.
 Not a strong stat block, but his connections and political power keep him on top.
 Instead of manipulating through arcane or psionic means like Arothos, he instead manipulates the old fasion way.

+COULD BE ANOTHER META AWARE CHARACTER: Oh this ones good

 ***

 ## Idea 2